Miracle Testimony: When I Was 80, God Pulled Me up From the Brink of Death

 After a CT scan, the attending physician said to my children: “Judging from the scan, we can diagnose that your mother has rectal cancer.
 Considering her age, it is not suitable for her to have an operation lest she might not come through it.
 We suggest using conservative forms of treatment, during which she can’t eat anything, or her condition will be affected.”
 Hearing the news, my children didn’t know what to do.
 My daughter slumped into the chair, weeping uncontrollably.
 They didn’t tell me the test result but asked me to do according to what the doctor said: taking medicine and going on IV drips every day.

 After 10 days’ treatment in the county hospital, I didn’t get better, but rather became swollen all over and vomited frequently; I couldn’t take a drink of water, and nor could I pass water or empty my bowels.
 In the end, I even couldn’t walk.
 I was very worried, so I asked my children: “What illness have I had on earth?
 And can I be cured?”
 They said: “Take it easy, mom.
 We’re all at your side.
 Don’t be afraid.”
-My daughter whispered in my ear: “Mom, let’smore.
+My daughter whispered in my ear: “Mom, let’s pray to God more.
 God has said: ‘Almighty God is an all-powerful physician!
 To dwell in sickness is to be sick, but to dwell in the spirit is to be well.
-If you have but one breath, God will not let you die.’
+So long as you still have one breath, God will not let you die.’
 So, don’t worry.
 God is with us.”
 God’s words gave me faith.
 “It was true.
-With God as my shield what on earth was there to be afraid of?”
+With God as my shield, what on earth was there to be afraid of?”
 At this thought, I felt a bit calmer.

 Seeing I was no better, my children decided to take me to the city hospital.
 After a CT scan in there, we are told that I was misdiagnosed as rectal cancer.
-The attending doctor said: “Actually your mother contracts hernia.
+The attending doctor said: “Actually your mother has contracted a hernia.
 But the treatment is delayed so long, which has led to the intestinal perforation; as the excreta has been left in her stomach for over twenty days, her lungs have been inflamed.
 She has missed the best time for an operation, and is in danger of death at any time.
 If she risks having an operation, she might not be able to come through it because of her old age and irregular heartbeat.
 Yet if she doesn’t undergo an operation, she only has to wait for death.
 So you’d better consult with each other and make a decision soon.”
 Listening to the doctor’s words, I was frightened: “I’m over 80 years old.
 What if the operation fails and I can’t come through it?
 But if I don’t have that operation, will I only have to wait for death?”
 At that moment, I was extremely helpless, feeling that I was drawing nearer to death.
 I had no way but to pray to God silently: “God, now I don’t know what I should do.
 I’m afraid of having an operation, but if I don’t have the operation, I only have to wait for death.
 God, my fate is in Your hands, and whether I’ll live or die is up to You.
 I’m willing to submit to Your sovereignty and arrangement.”
-Then I thought of God’s words: “Starting today, I will let all people begin to know Me—the only true God who created everything, who came among people and was rejected and slandered by them, who controls and arranges all of everything, the King who is in charge of the kingdom, the God Himself who manages the cosmos, even more so the God who controls the life and death of humans, who holds the key of Hades.”
+Then I thought of God’s words: “Starting today, I will let all people begin to know Me—the only true God, who created everything, who came among humans and was rejected and slandered by them, and who controls and arranges everything in its entirety; the King who is in charge of the kingdom; the God Himself who manages the cosmos; and, moreover, the God who controls the life and death of humans and who holds the key of Hades.”
 God is the only true God who controls the universe and all living beings, and anyone’s life and death are all ruled by Him.
 Whether I’ll be alive or dead doesn’t depend on man, but is predestined by God.
-Recall when thebrought Lazarus back from the dead, He said just one thing: “Lazarus, come forth” (John 11:43).
+Recall when the Lord Jesus brought Lazarus back from the dead, He said just one thing: “Lazarus, come forth” (John 11:43).
 Lazarus then came out from his tomb.
 From this it can be seen that the authority and power of God’s words are not constrained by space or geography, and that neither the material world nor the spiritual world can escape the guiding hand of God.
 Thinking of that, I was willing to deliver myself into God’s hands.
 Later, after consultation, my children decided to let me have the operation.

 At that moment, my son whispered in my ear: “Mom, don’t be afraid.
-God says: ‘When Job was tested he stood witness, and in the end Jehovah was revealed to him.
-Only after he stood witness was he worthy of seeing the face of God. … If you are like Job, who in the midst of trials cursed his own flesh and did not complain against God, and was able to detest his own flesh without complaining or sinning through his words, that is standing witness.’
+God says: ‘When Job was tested, he stood witness, and in the end, Jehovah was revealed to him.
+Only after he stood witness was he worthy of seeing the face of God. … If you are like Job, who in the midst of trials cursed his own flesh and did not complain against God, and was able to detest his own flesh without complaining or sinning through his words, then you will be standing witness.’
 When Job was faced with trials, he could quiet himself to seek God’s will with a heart of reverence; he would rather curse the day of his birth than complain against God.
 In the end, he stood witness for God, defeated Satan, and earned God’s praise.
 Today, in the face of the illness, we should imitate Job and stand witness for God.
-We need to have, pray to and rely on Him more, and place our life and death in His hands, never complaining in our hearts.”
+We need to have faith in God, pray to and rely on Him more, and place our life and death in His hands, never complaining in our hearts.”
 My son’s fellowship increased my confidence, and we both nodded firmly.